-The Company's consolidated financial statements and accompanying notes included elsewhere in this Annual Report on Form 10-K include the accounts of the Company and its consolidated subsidiaries and were prepared in accordance with GAAP.
+Our consolidated financial statements and accompanying notes included elsewhere in this prospectus include our accounts and those of our consolidated subsidiaries and were prepared in accordance with GAAP.
 Intercompany transactions and balances are eliminated in consolidation.
 The consolidated financial statements include 100% of the accounts of wholly-owned and majority-owned subsidiaries and the ownership interest of the minority investor is recorded as a non-controlling interest in a subsidiary.

-The Company operates in one operating segment.
-The chief operating decision maker for the Company is the chief executive officer.
+We operate in one operating segment.
+Our chief operating decision maker is the chief executive officer.
 The chief executive officer reviews financial information presented on a consolidated basis, accompanied by information about revenue by type of service and geographic region, for purposes of allocating resources and evaluating financial performance.

-Effective January 1, 2021, the Company's lease accounting policy follows the guidance from Accounting Standards Codification ("ASC") 842, Leases, which requires companies to recognize on the balance sheet the assets and liabilities for the rights and obligations created by the leased asset.
-The Company adopted this standard using the modified retrospective approach for all leases entered into before the effective date.
-Prior to the adoption of ASC 842, the Company's lease accounting recognition policy followed guidance from ASC 840, Leases.
-Due to the adoption of this guidance, the Company recognized operating right-of-use assets and operating lease liabilities of \$47.1 million and \$53.0 million, respectively, as of the date of adoption.
-The difference between the right-of-use assets and lease liabilities on the accompanying consolidated balance sheet is primarily due to the accrual for lease payments as a result of straight-line lease expense and unamortized tenant incentive liability balances.
-See Note 2 and Note 10 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+Effective January 1, 2021, our lease accounting policy follows the guidance from Accounting Standards Codification ("ASC") 842, Leases, which requires companies to recognize on the balance sheet the assets and liabilities for the rights and obligations created by the leased asset.
+We adopted this standard using the modified retrospective approach for all leases entered into before the effective date.
+Prior to the adoption of ASC 842, our lease accounting recognition policy followed guidance from ASC 840, Leases.
+Due to the adoption of this guidance, we recognized operating right-of-use assets and operating lease liabilities of \$47.1 million and \$53.0 million, respectively, as of the date of adoption.
+The difference between the right-of-use assets and lease liabilities on the accompanying consolidated balance sheet is primarily due to the accrual for lease payments as a result of straight line lease expense and unamortized tenant incentive liability balances.
+See Note 2 and Note 10 to our consolidated financial statements included elsewhere in this prospectus.